 Students at Midwestern State University are an essential part of the academic community and enjoy substantial freedom within the framework of the educational objectives of the institution.
-The freedom necessary for learning in a community achieving success toward our educational objectives requires high standards of academic integrity.
+The freedom necessary for learning in a community so rich in diversity and achieving success toward our educational objectives requires high standards of academic integrity.
 Academic dishonesty has no place in an institution of advanced learning.
 It is each student's responsibility to know what constitutes academic dishonesty and to seek clarification directly from the instructor if necessary.